schrmh/Open_video_in_mpv-android_addon/README.md

 ```

 (You might need to enable debug menu by tapping Firefox logo in "About Firefox" multiple times to be able to install this)
+(Fuck Mozilla...
+Icecraven allows the user to open about:config and then to set xpinstall.signatures.required to false)

 # TODO
 - Set badge to show number of links or streaming site name when a link is detected